 Doctors may need to perform a variety of medical tests and procedures to learn more about your child's cancer and provide the best treatment.
-Thinking about and having these procedures often is a major source of anxiety and stress for both children and parents.
-Fortunately, much of the anxiety you and your child feel about procedures can be reduced by carefully preparing.
+Thinking about and having these procedures can be a major source of anxiety and stress for both children and parents.
+Fortunately, you can reduce much of the anxiety you and your child feel about procedures by carefully preparing.

 Although most children learn to cope well with procedures, not all children do.
 This is especially true if your child has a pre-existing fear, such as a fear of needles, or has had a bad experience with a procedure that did not go well.
-If your child is fearful of a certain procedure, he or she may benefit from working with a child life specialist or a child psychologist or psychiatrist who is a member of your child's health care team.
+If your child is fearful of a certain procedure, he or she may benefit from working with a child life specialist, psychologist, or psychiatrist.

 Why preparation helps

 Some parents think they should not tell a child about an upcoming procedure, especially if they anticipate it may hurt.
 However, children need clear and honest information.
 If you tell your child that a procedure will not hurt, and then it does, the child may be surprised and confused.
 Your child may then expect all procedures to hurt and will not believe you if you say otherwise.